diatche/barcode-svg/README.md

 PATH="<destination-path>"
 ```

-*The default destination directory is the project root.*
+*The default destination directory is the project root and the filename is a combination of the code and format.*

 Then run: